Outputs

 MQTT Publisher

-For MQTT, Quuppa uses a v5 MQTT client and a predefined topic in the following
+• Tag data topics: For tag data, the Quuppa MQTT publisher uses a predefined topic structure in the following format: quuppa/apidata/<project-key>/payload|location|taginfo/<format-name>/<tag-id>

 This section uses the Create output target and Control output target (start/stop) API methods.
-For more details on creating and controlling targets over the API, see Quuppa API documentation.
+For more details on creating and controlling targets over the API, see the Quuppa API documentation.

 Binary Logging